dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.18 - [Map idle game prototype example](/2020/01/13/canvas-example-game-map-idle/)

 There is yet another example of an idle type game that involves a grid that has assets at each location that generate money.
+Not much more beyond that I just wanted to make that kind of game, and like many of these examples I got the basic idea working and then moved on to the next thing.
+However this is one example that I do think I will be getting back to at some point.
+I do like playing and making these kinds of games actually.

 ### 3.19 - [Mr Sun](/2020/11/03/canvas-example-game-mr-sun/)